Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Thermodynamic interpretation

+We now consider that the system is in contact with a thermal bath and assume the FDR such that a class of the stochastic processes like the fBms can be described using GLE.
+Throughout the paper, we adopt a unit system, where thermal energy is set to unity.
+This allows us to make a main claim that the quantity $\Lambda [ \{ \Delta x_i\}_{1,n}^N] $ appearing in Eq.~(\ref{path_ratio}) is related to heat produced by memory force in the nonMarkov processes.

-{\sl{Thermodynamic interpretation} -} The above discussion highlights the quantity $\Lambda$ as a measure of the non-Markovianity, which generally invalidates the use of the MI.
-An apparent similarity of Eq.~\eqref{path_ratio} to the local detailed balance, a key relation in fluctuation theorem ~\cite{Maes_2021,PRE_Crooks_2000,RPP_Seifert_2012,PRX_Jarzynski_2017,AdvPhys_Roldan_2023,JStatMech_Chernyak_Chertkov_Jarzynski_2006,JStatMech_GarciaGarcia_2012} may evoke an interpretation of $\Lambda$ as heat.
-A caveat is that the conventional fluctuation theorem combines the temporal reverse path with the original, which falls into $\Sigma$-stochastic entropic functional according to the classification~\cite{AdvPhys_Roldan_2023}, whereas a pair of the MI paths with the spatial reflection creates a notable subclass in the $\Lambda$-stochastic entropic functionals.
-We show below that the quantity $\Lambda [ \{ x_i\}_{0,n}^N] $ appearing in Eq.~(\ref{path_ratio}) is related to the heat.
+A hint to the heat is an apparent similarity of Eq.~\eqref{path_ratio} to the local detailed balance, a key relation in fluctuation theorem~\cite{Maes_2021,PRE_Crooks_2000,RPP_Seifert_2012,PRX_Jarzynski_2017,AdvPhys_Roldan_2023,JStatMech_Chernyak_Chertkov_Jarzynski_2006,JStatMech_GarciaGarcia_2012}.
+Recall that the conventional fluctuation theorem combines the temporal reverse path with the original whereas in the present context a pair of the paths is constructed by the spatial reflection (cf. classifications by entropic functionals Appendix~\ref{Class_FT}).

 Let us fix a specific first passage path $\{ x_{i} \}_0^{n}$ and inquire its consequence on the subsequent dynamics.
-To this end, we rewrite the action as \if0
+To this end, we rewrite the action for the discrete form as